jared-hughes/nuova/README.md

 ## Example: global variables

-Nuova does not have a random-access memory get instruction, so memory must be read where it is used.
+Nuova does not have a random-access memory get instruction, so memory must be stored where it is read.

-For a demonstration, let's reproduce the following program that prints out all the ascii characters in a cycle without terminating, starting at `!` and cycling due to overflow.
+For a demonstration, let's reproduce the following program that prints out all the the bytes in a cycle without terminating, starting at `!` and cycling due to overflow.

 ```c
 start: 0x10000